mitralabs/coco/services/mcp_coco_db_server/MCP-SERVER-IMPLEMENTATION-PLAN.md

     *   [x] Check Claude Desktop MCP logs for errors.
     *   [x] Verify the server connects and the `execute_pgvector_query` tool appears.
     *   [x] Test executing both standard SQL and semantic vector queries via Claude chat.

+## Phase 5: Integration with Coco Agents and Production Deployment

+1.  **Implement MCP Client for Coco Agents:**

+    **What:** Develop a client that allows Coco agents to access the MCP server's database query capabilities.
+    * Create a new client module in the Coco SDK that can connect to the MCP server.
+    * Implement methods to discover and use the tools exposed by the MCP server.
+    * Add functionality to translate between the agent's requests and the MCP protocol.
+    * Integrate with the existing agent framework to provide these tools via an OpenAI-compatible endpoint.

+    **Why:** This will enable Coco agents to efficiently query the database using the same tools that are available to Claude Desktop, providing consistent capabilities across different interfaces.

+    *   [ ] Create a new MCP client module in the Coco SDK.
+    *   [ ] Implement tool discovery and invocation mechanisms.
+    *   [ ] Add translation layer between agent requests and MCP protocol.
+    *   [ ] Integrate with the existing agent framework.
+    *   [ ] Test that agents can successfully query the database via the MCP server.

+2.  **Add MCP Server to Docker Compose:**

+    **What:** Integrate the MCP server container into the Coco services docker-compose setup.
+    * Add a new service definition to the `docker-compose.yml` file.
+    * Configure appropriate environment variables, dependencies, and volume mounts.
+    * Ensure the MCP server starts automatically with other Coco services.
+    * Add health checks and appropriate restart policies.

+    **Why:** This ensures the MCP server is always available when the Coco services are running, providing consistent access to database query capabilities for both human users and automated agents.

+    *   [ ] Add MCP server service to `docker-compose.yml`.
+    *   [ ] Configure environment variables and dependencies.
+    *   [ ] Set up volume mounts for the Python SDK.
+    *   [ ] Add health checks and restart policies.
+    *   [ ] Test that the MCP server starts correctly with other Coco services.

+3.  **Implement Service Discovery for MCP Tools:**

+    **What:** Create a mechanism for Coco agents to automatically discover and use the tools provided by the MCP server.
+    * Add service discovery logic to the agent initialization process.
+    * Implement tool registration with the agent's tool registry.
+    * Ensure proper authorization and access control for tool usage.
+    * Add configuration options to enable/disable specific tools.

+    **Why:** Automatic discovery ensures that tools are made available to agents without manual configuration, simplifying deployment and ensuring consistent capabilities.

+    *   [ ] Implement service discovery logic for MCP tools.
+    *   [ ] Add tool registration with the agent's tool registry.
+    *   [ ] Implement authorization and access control.
+    *   [ ] Add configuration options for tool availability.
+    *   [ ] Test automatic discovery and registration of tools.

+4.  **Production Deployment and Documentation:**

+    **What:** Prepare the MCP server for production deployment and document its usage.
+    * Create comprehensive documentation for server configuration and deployment.
+    * Add monitoring and observability features (metrics, logging, etc.).
+    * Implement security best practices (minimal permissions, secure connections, etc.).
+    * Create user and developer guides for working with the MCP server.

+    **Why:** Proper documentation and production-ready features ensure the MCP server can be reliably deployed and maintained in a production environment.

+    *   [ ] Write comprehensive deployment documentation.
+    *   [ ] Implement monitoring and observability features.
+    *   [ ] Add security hardening measures.
+    *   [ ] Create user and developer guides.
+    *   [ ] Perform security review of the implementation.

 ## Implementation Findings and Challenges